-ST. GEORGE – A major expansion is underway at a St. George company that was founded in a garage in 1974 and now builds aerospace parts for companies like Boeing and SpaceX.
+ST. GEORGE – A major expansion is underway at a St. George company that was founded in a garage in 1974 and is now an innovator in design and manufacturing of precision products for the commercial, aerospace and space industries.

 Ground was broken Tuesday morning on an $11 million, 75,000-square-foot expansion of the RAM Manufacturing Company’s facility in St. George.